Buses in Melbourne: 2000s – 2010s

 In 2008, Dysons acquired Northern Bus Lines and ComfortDelGro Cabcharge entered the Melbourne market with acquisition of the bus operations of Kefford Corporation.
 2009 saw the acquisition of Invicta Bus Services by Grenda Corporation, and US Bus Lines by Ventura.
 Ventura also acquired the Ivanhoe Bus Company in 2010.

 In 2012, Ventura Bus Lines purchased Grenda Corporation making it the largest privately owned bus company in Australia.
 Ventura has 15 depots located in Doncaster, Oakleigh, Fitzroy, Ivanhoe, Dandenong, Lilydale, Knoxfield, Moorabbin, Croydon, Monbulk, Rosebud, Cardinia, Seaford, Hastings and Keysborough.
 In the same year Dysons acquired neighbouring company's Reservoir Bus Company and Midland Tours.

+In the 2013-2014 financial year, a total of 127.6 million passenger trips were recorded on Melbourne's buses by its 4.3 million residents.
+While this was an increase of 10.2 percent on the previous year and continued the trend of the previous decade, patronage was still only 29 trips per capita per annum.

 In 2013, Transdev Melbourne took over the Melbourne Metropolitan Bus Franchise routes including three SmartBus routes from Melbourne Bus Link and National Bus Company.
 The franchise was to run for seven years with an option to extend for a further three years.
 In December 2018, it was announced by the government that the three years extension option will not be taken up.

 In 2019, Transit Systems entered the Melbourne market by acquiring Sita Buslines and its operations.